 was just a continued Doll et Cie product line, and much of the advertising even retained the Doll logo.

-During the war years toy production was prohibited and Fleischmann made gas masks, ammunition belts, visors, plates
+During the war years toy production was prohibited by the German government and Fleischmann made gas masks, ammunition belts, visors, plates

 and mugs for the military.
 The Nüremberg factory at Kirchenweg was partially destroyed during the war, but was rebuilt,